 - Captur.
 Sleek crossover SUV with unique styling and plenty of interior space.

 - Koleos.
 Elegant, mid-sized SUV that's also competitively priced.

-Czech automobile manufacturer Skoda started life in 1895 as Laurin & Klement, a bicycle manufacturer, but started building cars by 1905.
+Czech automobile manufacturer Skoda started life in 1895 as Laurin & Klement, a bicycle manufacturer, but began building cars by 1905.
 Since becoming a wholly owned subsidiary of the Volkswagen Group in 2000, Skoda has gradually shifted from an entry-level manufacturer to become a more upmarket brand.
-It produces a range of hatches, sedans, wagons and SUVs based on VW “sister” vehicles.
+It produces a range of hatches, sedans, wagons and SUVs based on VW "sister" vehicles.

 Popular Skoda models include: